RaymondJiangkw/ManageSystem/Developer_Guide.md

 * classroom: indicate where the lesson is held.
 * supplement: the additional information about this lesson.
 * collage: indicate which collage this lesson belongs to.
-* school[foreign key]: specify which school this lesson belongs to.
+* school: specify which school this lesson belongs to.
-* id: indicate the id of the lesson.
+* lesson_id: indicate the id of the lesson.

-* time: indicate the time of lesson.
-(Format: for each class, first integer represents the day(e.g. Thursday), the second integer represents the time interval.)
+### Class_time
+* day: the representation of day
+* time: the time interval
+* system: the id of system
+* lesson[Foreign Key]: related to the lesson
+* interpretation: interpretation for the time

+## Views
+### index
+* display all classes.
+* Provide an input box to filter ideal classes.

+### Detail
+* Give details about a specific class.